 Not everyone is your customer.
 Target marketing allows you to customize your message to a specific chosen group of consumers in a focused manner.

 Learning the warning signs of a bad fit is as important as understanding your ideal match.
-In detail understand everything about your ideal customer.
-Where do they live, which generation do they belong, what are they thinking, what specifically do they want from you and what attracted them to your door?
-Pay attention to everything about your clients and use buying signals and patterns of behaviour to drive greater revenue.
+Understand everything about your ideal customer in detail.
+Where do they live?
+Which generation do they belong to?
+What are they thinking?
+What specifically do they want from you and what attracted them to your door?
+Pay attention to everything about your clients.
+Use buying signals and patterns of behaviour to drive greater revenue.

 #4 – Promote

-Promotion is lead generations, getting the attention of prospective buyers.
+Promotion is lead generation, which is getting the attention of prospective buyers.

 #5 – Strategically Price your Product

 Sales is lead conversion.
-Moving from prospect to paid customer.
+Moving from prospect to paying customer.

 #7 – Nurture existing customers

 One of the most powerful and essential systems for expanding your customer base it taking care of your existing customers that are referring new business your way.
 It’s so easy to take those deep relationships you have with your best customers for granted.
 Referrals is your least expensive way to grow your business.
-Putting in place recognitions systems that celebrate and support these relationships along with being open to constructive feedback will ensure that this lead generation tool stays strong.
+Create recognition systems that celebrate and support these relationships, along with being open to constructive feedback.
+This will ensure that this lead generation tool stays strong.

 #8 – Use your Influence